NSLS-II/Docker-Builder/README.md

 ### Generating the Images

 `Docker-Builder` works by creating Docker image containers for each OS on your system.
-When run, these containers clone the [installSynApps](https://github.com/epicsNSLS2-deploy/installSynApps) python module, and use it to clone, build, and package all of EPICS, synApps, and areaDetector.
+When run, these containers clone the [installSynApps](https://github.com/epicsNSLS2-deploy/installSynApps) python utility, and use it to clone, build, and package all of EPICS, synApps, and areaDetector.

 To generate the docker container images, clone the Docker-Builder repository with:
 ```